 To help you get started, we’ve put together a 9-point IT self-assessment quiz.
 If you’re a C-level executive or leader on the business side of things, you can also use these questions as a foundation for your annual review with IT leadership.

 From HIPAA to GDPR, PCI, DSS, and more, there are many compliance requirements you need to be aware of.
 You may think you’re in compliance, but if you can’t prove it to the auditors, you’re not, and that can cost you.

-4/ How much downtime have we experienced in the past year for whatever reason?
-Is that level acceptable?
+4 How much downtime have you experienced in the past year?

-The Uptime Institute found that a third of all data centers had experienced an outage in the past year, but 80% said their most recent outage was preventable.
+The Uptime Institute found that a third of all data centers had experienced an outage in the past year.
+Yet, 80 percent said their most recent outage was preventable.
 You should assess your downtime annually for both your on-premises data centers as well as any resources you’ve housed in the cloud.
 Then, look for ways to prevent the most common types of outages.
 Migrating workloads to a reputable cloud provider is one way to reduce downtime.

-6/ Are we having difficulty attracting and retaining the right IT talent?
+6 Are you having difficulty attracting and retaining the right IT talent?

 Stress and lack of a career path can also lead to low morale and high turnover.
 This is especially troublesome when it comes to retaining IT security talent.
-A study conducted by (ISC)², the world’s largest membership association of certified cybersecurity professionals, found that 84% of cybersecurity workers were open to new employment opportunities in 2018 and 46% were contacted weekly by recruiters, regardless of whether they were actively looking for a job.
+A study conducted by (ISC)², the world’s largest membership association of certified cybersecurity professionals, found that 84 percent of cybersecurity workers were open to new employment opportunities in 2018.
+It also found that 46 percent were contacted weekly by recruiters, regardless of whether they were actively looking for a job.

-8/ Does our IT team have enough time to address the really important things like disaster recovery planning?
+8 Does your IT team have enough time to address disaster recovery planning?

-9/ Do we have enough time to focus on the initiatives that can move our business forward?
+9 Do you have enough time to focus on the initiatives that can move your business forward?

 These days, IT is seen as a competitive advantage, and CIOs and CTOs need to be prepared to be strategic leaders in their organizations.
 If you don’t have the time to be strategic because you’re too busy putting out fires, consider outsourcing some of the daily IT responsibilities to a qualified managed service provider.

 There are many more questions we could probably get into, but hopefully, our nine-point quiz got your thoughts rolling.
-May 2019 be your best year ever, and if there’s any way we might be able to contribute to that, give us a call!
+Contact Connectria to speak with one of our experts today.